 - Glucose → glucose-6-phosphate (G6P)

-The regulation of glycolysis is determined by the activity of the enzymes hexokinase, phosphofructokinase-1, and pyruvate kinase, which catalyze essentially irreversible reactions in glycolysis and are therefore the main sites of control.
+- The regulation of glycolysis is determined by the activity of the enzymes hexokinase (or glucokinase in the liver and β-cells of the pancreas), phosphofructokinase-1, and pyruvate kinase.

 In the liver

-- In the heart: epinephrine and/or insulin → stimulation of PFK-2 domain → increases production of F-2,6-P2 → F-2,6-P2 activates PFK-1 → more glycolysis provides quick energy, e.g., in the case of stress
+- In the heart: epinephrine and/or insulin → ↑ PFK-2 activity → ↑ Fru-2,6-P2 → ↑ PFK-1 activity → ↑ glycolysis provides quick energy, e.g., during stress or physical activity

 - In the liver

-- It is an intermediate product that can be converted to several products, including lactate (in anaerobic conditions), acetyl-coenzyme A (CoA), oxaloacetate (OAA), and alanine.
+- An intermediate product that can be converted into several products, including lactate (in anaerobic conditions), acetyl-coenzyme A (acetyl-CoA), oxaloacetate (OAA), and alanine

 LDH is found in almost every cell of the body.
 Elevated LDH levels without exercise may indicate cell injury due to cancer (e.g., germ cell tumors), hemolytic anemia, myocardial infarction, infection, kidney, or liver disease.